josiahsliu/josiahsliu.github.io/essays/ai-learning.md

 # Challenges and Opportunities

 Some challenges I would say for the use of AI is using GitHub CoPilot.
 I wouldn't say ChatGPT just because I can use ChatGPT as a resource or useful information.
 For GitHub CoPilot, I've explained that it would give me just the answer with no explanation.
 When writing my code it would give me random input.
 It seemed as if GitHub CoPilot is guessing that's what I want but most of the time it's not what I want.
-It's nice to have just in case it knows what I want and I can clikc 'tab" to type it out for me.
+It's nice to have just in case it knows what I want and I can click 'tab" to type it out for me.
 Using AI ca be challenging but AI can be also be resourceful.

 # Comparative Analysis